Meghanaramesha/BLOG/GitBook_Content/Influencers/RZain/Maximizing Profit with Direct-to-Consumer Web Shops in Gaming.md

 * Direct Margin Expansion: A web shop transaction can improve net margin by approximately 25 percentage points (30% platform fee minus ~5% payment processing costs).
 * Increased Player LTV: Features like enhanced loyalty programs and personalized offers increase player retention and lifetime value.
-* Defensible D2C Channel: Builds a valuable, owned asset — a direct relationship with your highest-value players — reducing reliance on platform-owned channels.
+* Defensible D2C Channel: Builds a valuable, owned asset â€” a direct relationship with your highest-value players â€” reducing reliance on platform-owned channels.

 ## The Critical UA Perspective: Restoring Signal Quality

-* The Post-ATT Problem: Apple’s AppTrackingTransparency (ATT) framework severely degraded the quality of user-level data, making UA less efficient and more expensive.
+* The Post-ATT Problem: Appleâ€™s AppTrackingTransparency (ATT) framework severely degraded the quality of user-level data, making UA less efficient and more expensive.
 Marketers now operate with aggregated, modeled data, leading to signal loss and higher customer acquisition costs (CAC).
 * Web Shops as a Data Haven: Purchases made on a developer-owned web shop are not subject to the data restrictions of the app store.
 This provides a direct, unmediated view of player spend and behavior.

 ## The Virtuous Circle